-However, if the office of President and President-Elect become vacant, then an election by or from the sitting Board of Directors will be made to fulfill the remainder of the terms.
+However, if the office of President and President-Elect become vacant, then an election by or from the sitting Board will be made to fulfill the remainder of the terms.
 The Executive Director will request Board members’ names that fulfill Article VIII Section 1, and an anonymous vote will be conducted.
 The Board members receiving a majority of votes in succession will serve as President and President-Elect for the remainder of the term.
-The Board member(s) being elected shall be replaced on the Board of Directors as provided in the bylaws according to Article VII, Section 6.
+The Board member(s) being elected shall be replaced on the Board as provided in the policies according to Article VII, Section 6.

 The Board member(s) elected by the Board as interim President (and/or President-Elect) shall be considered to have completed their term of office as a Board member and will be eligible to be nominated as President or President-Elect.
 In the event of a vacancy in the office of President, the President-Elect will complete the unexpired term and assume the office of President for the term for which they were elected.

-At the Society’s next regular election, a President-Elect shall be elected in accordance with the provisions of these bylaws.
+At the Society’s next regular election, a President-Elect shall be elected in accordance with the provisions of these policies.